shahinam/sitediff-site/DEVLOGS.md

 - - The tool name "SiteDiff" read by the tool was weird because there's no space.
 Added span's with `aria-label` with the name with space.
 This don't work with text inside paragraphs.
 - - Changed some fonts colors to better contrast with background.

+## 15/02/2019

+### Fixes
+- SVG images had some missing colors.
+Fixed by downloading a newer version of the asset on InVision.
+-

 ### Cross-browser testing
 - TODO